 Healthy Orange Chicken is the answer to all your Chinese takeout cravings.
-This super delicious and healthy version is loaded with classic flavours and a deliciously sweet and sticky orange sauce, no one will know it’s not the original recipe!
+It’s loaded with classic flavors of sweet and sticky orange sauce, easy to make and comes together in 30 minutes!

 Table of contents

-Ready in 30 minutes, this super delicious meal is easy to make when you’re craving takeout but would rather save money and make it yourself.
-It tastes so much better, especially when served on a bed of quinoa or brown rice and a side of crispy air fryer broccoli!
+Ready in 30 minutes, this super delicious homemade orange chicken is easy to make when you’re craving Chinese food but would rather save money and make it yourself.

 - Low sodium: No MSG, no added salt, and only low sodium ingredients.
 Using liquid aminos or coconut aminos helps to keep it gluten-free.

 - Quick and easy: This 30-minute dish couldn’t be easier.
-Cook the chicken, make the sauce, simmer, and serve; a weeknight dinner win!
+Cook the chicken, make the sauce, simmer, and serve.

 - Chicken: I use boneless skinless chicken breasts cut into 1” pieces.
 It’s lean, juicy, and biting into plump chicken coated in a sweet and sticky orange sauce is the best.

-- Liquids for the sauce: Orange juice, chicken broth, soy sauce (or Bragg’s liquid aminos), honey or maple syrup, and toasted sesame oil.
+- Liquids for the sauce: Fresh orange juice, chicken broth, soy sauce, honey or maple syrup, and toasted sesame oil.

-- Seasonings for the sauce: Garlic powder, ground ginger, ground black pepper, red pepper flakes, and orange zest.
+- Seasonings: Garlic powder, ground ginger, ground black pepper, red pepper flakes, and orange zest.

-- Cornstarch: This is what takes the sauce from a thin runny sauce to a thick, velvety glaze.
+- Cornstarch: This is what takes the orange chicken sauce from a thin runny sauce to a thick, velvety glaze.

 - Oil: Needed for frying up the chicken pieces.
 Olive oil is healthy and neutral in taste.